Skip to main content

 Most advanced CSPs offer firewall features.
 These are setup as security groups (SGs) that are rule sets defined by the Node Operator, or they will call them firewalls which are setup in the same way.

 Less advanced CSPs may not offer SG or firewall features.
-In these cases, it is highly recommended to utilize iptables, ufw or install a third party firewall software packages to secure your Node.
+In these cases, it is highly recommended to utilize iptables, ufw or install a third party firewall software packages to secure your node.

 Software v Hardware